With your MIG gun you have a variety of welding nozzle designs to choose from, and sometimes the decision on which to choose is not always clear.

 For the most part your MIG gun welding nozzles will be brass or copper in material.
 Brass welding nozzles have better spatter resistant properties in lower amperage applications than copper nozzles, but lose that advantage in higher amperage applications and can actually shatter when they fail.
 Copper welding nozzles have better overall spatter resistance and heat management at higher temperatures.

-Nickel plated copper welding nozzles (shown aside) have the advantage of increased durability and better spatter resistance than standard copper and brass nozzles.
+Nickel-plated welding nozzles (shown aside) have the advantage of increased durability and better spatter resistance than standard copper and brass nozzles.
 With nickel-plated welding nozzles you can always expect them to be plated to a copper nozzle, so you will benefit from all the good durability characteristics of copper with even great spatter resistance.
 The reason why nickel-plated welding nozzles last longer than regular copper is because the properties of nickel will deflect as opposed to absorb heat, meaning the inside and outside of your welding nozzle stay cooler while your MIG gun is operating.
 This allows for less spatter to stick to the nozzle, increasing it's life span.
 This is why plated welding nozzles are most common in robotic applications.

 Threaded vs. Slip-on Welding Nozzles